iron-io/docs/worker/languages/ruby/index.md

 binary gems, making it impossible to merge them.
 The ones that are not binary gems are some of the more popular gems, which we include to allow users to try things out and test things with minimal setup and pain.
-We cannot guarantee which version of the gem will be used, and we may update them without warning.
+We cannot guarantee which version of the gem will be available, and we may update them without warning.
 Reliance on these gems may cause some unexpected conflicts in your code.

 ### Ruby on Rails